-- 2.2.1 At the time of admission each student will identify a major (main) subject in which he / she will concentrate and two minor (allied) elective subjects which he / she would choose to study. - 2.2.2 Major would be the subject in which the student will have to take core courses (hard and soft core and / or elective) as defined below prescribed by the concerned UG Board of Studies and the Faculty. - 2.2.3 Major once identified would not be changed unless the student quits a programme and joins a new programme. - 2.2.4 Minor, on the other hand, would be the subjects that would be chosen by the student out of a number of subject combinations (at least two subjects in each subject combination) suggested and approved by the UG BoS and Faculty of a student's major subject. - 2.2.5 In these subjects the student will be required to accumulate a certain minimum number of credits in order to qualify for the UG degree.
+- 2.2.1 At the time of admission each student will identify a major (main) subject in which he / she will concentrate and two minor (allied) elective subjects which he / she would choose to study. - 2.2.2 Major would be the subject in which the student will have to take core courses (hard and soft core and / or elective) as defined below prescribed by the concerned UG Board of Studies and the Faculty. - 2.2.3 Major once identified would not be changed unless the student quits a programme and joins a new programme. - 2.2.4 Minor, on the other hand, would be the subjects that would be chosen by the student out of a number of subject combinations (at least two subjects in each subject combination) suggested and approved by the UG BoS and Faculty of a student's major subject and available in the college/institution in which student applies for admission.

+2.2.5 In these subjects the student will be required to accumulate a certain minimum number of credits in order to qualify for the UG degree.